 Allocating debts and assets

 When marital property is established, a court will assign value to assets and debts.
-Not all assets and debts are equally owned and the matter can be quite complex.
+However, all assets and debts are not equally-owned.
 Some factors that can impact the distribution of assets include:

 - The contribution to each marital asset

 Though marital fault may have once impacted divorce cases, New York courts have changed their approach.
 Marital fault no longer plays a deciding role in a court’s decision.
 If your spouse cheated on you, you will not automatically be entitled to a greater number of assets.
 That being said, if your spouse purposefully wasted assets, economic fault can play a role in the allocation of marital property.

 Peter V. Mandi & Associates, Inc. provides hands-on, effective legal services to help clients through tough times.
 Divorce can be overwhelming and our firm will work to protect your future and guide you towards the next chapter of your life.
 If you need our legal guidance and representation, contact Peter V. Mandi & Associates, Inc. for a consultation to discuss your legal matter.
 Our firm has helped countless individuals through the divorce process for years, and we are ready to do the same for you.